sruthipsuresh/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis
-Practice of Twitter Data Scraping using Twint and NLP Analysis
+Practice of Twitter Data Scraping using Tweepy and NLP Analysis